Frequently Asked Questions

 How much marijuana can a patient buy?

-Medical patients can buy up to 2.5 ounces of cannabis every two weeks.
-Recreational consumers can possess up to one ounce of flower or up to 1/8 ounce of concentrate.
+Medical and Recreational consumers can possess up to one ounce of flower or up to 1/8 ounce of concentrate a day.

 Can patients use marijuana anywhere?